Template Haskell tutorial

 main = TIO.putStrLn $(embedFile "src/Main.hs")

 The program outputs its own source code.
-No src/Main.hs
+No src/Main.hs file is expected

 to exist when we run the binary, the source code is stored in the executable

 itself.
-Note how the IsString a => a
+Note how the IsString a => a value was instantiated to Text

-is an instance of IsString
+automatically because Text is an instance of IsString.

 Conclusion